TheAxnJaxn/VinoBueno/README.md

 ### Phase 4: Cellars and Searching for Wines (~2 days)

-I'll add the ability to create cellars add wines to a cellar, with two default
+I'll add the ability to create cellars, add wines to a cellar, with two default
 cellars: 'want to taste' and 'tasted.'
 When a user reviews a wine, it's automatically added to the 'tasted' cellar.
 I'll need to add 'search' routes to the Wines controller, with a results view page.